China opposed to U.S. listing Taobao as market for piracy

-"When referring to Chinese businesses, we noticed that the United States notorious market list would use terms like 'alledged' and 'according to industry information,'" Shen Danyang, a spokesman for the Ministry of Commerce, said at a news conference.
+"When referring to Chinese businesses, we noticed that the United States notorious market list would use terms like 'alleged' and 'according to industry information'," Shen Danyang, a spokesman for the Ministry of Commerce, told a news conference.

 "With ambiguous terms and no conclusive evidence or detailed analysis, this is very irresponsible and not objective," Shen said.